 Hotels that suffer from bed bug infestations are not likely to warn guests about the potential risks of bed bugs.
 Telling people that their hotel had bed bugs would turn guests away and hurt the hotel’s reputation, so hotels typically act to clean their rooms and treat them for bed bugs instead of telling guests.
 If they fail to use proper preventative measures and eradicate bed bug infestations, their guests could be injured and suffer serious damages from bed bugs.

-If you found bed bugs in your room during a stay at a Residence Inn Hotel, you should call our Residence Inn Hotel by Marriott bed bug lawyers immediately.
+If you found bed bugs in your room during a stay at a Residence Inn Hotel in Maryland, you should call our Residence Inn Hotel by Marriott bed bug lawyers immediately.
 Our attorneys can help you take the hotel chain to court and get you the compensation you need for bed bug bites and other injuries and damages from an encounter with bed bugs.
 For a free legal consultation on your case, call Whitney, LLP today at (410) 583-8000.

 Suing a Residence Inn and Extended Stay Hotels for Bed Bugs